Curiosity-Driven Development of Action and Language in Robots Through Self-Exploration: Acknowledgments

 If the robot has not performed any action, then the feedback voice is only one one-hot vector indicating silence:

-The robot's forward model's encoding of these two voices has two parts.
-The first part of the encoding is an embedding and recurrent neural network.
-This part is identical for the command voice and the feedback voices, ensuring that tokens are interpreted consistently across sources.
-Note that this RNN is ``nested'' within the forward model's RNN, such that each of the robot's steps includes three steps of interpreting voices.
-See figure \ref{fig:voice_rnn}.
-In the second part of the encoding, outputs from the first part of the encoding are processed with unique linear layers to produce separate estimated posteriors.
-To generate a prediction of the next voices, $h^q_t$ and $a^{enc}_t$ are concatenated and decoded using two separate recurrent neural networks for the command voice and feedback voice.
+In our proposed model, in order to make the approximated posteriors for the sensations of each voice, the tensors are encoded using separate embeddings, recurrent neural networks, and linear layers.
+Note that these RNNs are ``nested'' within the forward model's RNN, such that each of the robot's steps includes three steps of interpreting each voice.
+See Fig. \ref{fig:voice_rnn}.
+To generate a prediction of the next voices, $h^q_t$ and $a^{enc}_t$ are concatenated and decoded using separate recurrent neural networks for the command voice and feedback voice.
 See details in table \ref{table:voice}.